go-gitea/gitea/docs/content/doc/usage/command-line.en-us.md

 NB: opensshd requires the gitea program to be owned by root and not writable by group or others.
 The program must be specified by an absolute path.

+#### migrate
+Migrates the database.
+This command can be used to run other commands before starting the server for the first time.